 Although the solution using non-random PKCS #1 block type 2 message padding is inelegant, it provides a reasonably secure way for Version 3.0 servers to detect the attack.
 This solution is not secure against attackers who can brute force the key and substitute a new ENCRYPTED-KEY-DATA message containing the same key (but with normal padding) before the application specified wait threshold has expired.
-Parties concerned about attacks of this scale should not be using 40-bit encryption keys anyway.
+Parties concerned about attacks of this scale should not use 40-bit encryption keys.
 Altering the padding of the least-significant 8 bytes of the PKCS padding does not impact security for the size of the signed hashes and RSA key lengths used in the protocol, since this is essentially equivalent to increasing the input block size by 8 bytes.

 F.1.3.
-Detecting attacks against the handshake protocol
+Detecting Attacks against the Handshake Protocol

-An attacker might try to influence the handshake exchange to make the parties select different encryption algorithms than they would normally choose.
-Because many implementations will support 40-bit exportable encryption and some may even support null encryption or MAC algorithms, this attack is of particular concern.
+An attacker might try to influence the handshake exchange to make the parties select different encryption algorithms than they would normally chooses.